-Lake Victoria is the biggest fresh water lake in the country.
-The lake is shared by three East African countries namely Uganda, Kenya and Tanzania.
-The lake has a large water surface area which is approximately 59,947km2.
-The lake is a fishing hub as it is a home of many species of fish especially cichlids, invasive fish, Nile perch, African tilapia, African cat fish and many more.
-The lake has several islands on it such as the ssese islands which is a collection of different islands that are found in the northern part of the lake.
-The lake shores are known for having a good number of beaches where several water sport activities can be done and filmed.
+Filming on Lake Victoria.
+Lake Victoria is the biggest freshwater lake in the country.
+The lake is shared by three East African countries namely Uganda, Kenya, and Tanzania.
+The lake has a large water surface area which is approximately 59,947 km2.
+The lake is a fishing hub as it is home to many species of fish especially cichlids, invasive fish, Nile perch, African tilapia, African catfish, and many more.
+The lake has several islands on it such as the ssese Islands which is a collection of different islands that are found in the northern part of the lake.
+The lake shores are known for having a good number of beaches where several water sports activities can be done and filmed.

 Necessary requirements to film in Uganda

 Filming in Uganda will require you to get a filming permit when filming in locations and these permits are issued by the respective authorities and management.
 For one to film in the national parks, you will need to get permission from Uganda wildlife authority.
 In order to get a Filming Permit, one must write a letter requesting the permit and fill out an application form which is accompanied by a copy of the screenplay, a story synopsis, and a shooting schedule.
 These are then sent to the respective authorities Contact us at Film crew fixers we will help you process the filming permissions with the Local Authorities for you to successfully film in Uganda.